onema/vagrant-lamp-development/doc/tutorial.md

 ##Intro
 > Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

-The objective of this tutorial is to setup step by step all the tools needed to get up and running with a php dev environment using the cookbooks found in this repository.
+The objective of this tutorial is to setup all the tools needed to get a php dev environment using vagrant and the cookbooks found in this repository.

 ##Requirements